vuemodel/core/docs/actions/01-when-to-use-actions.md

 app.mount('#app')
 ```

+## 2. External Packages
-2. Used with a package that might not have access to the composition api
+Some packages might require configuration that doesn't have access to the composition API.
+In theese scenarios, we would have to use actions:

 `my-backend-config.ts`
 ```ts